Wage Rigidity and Retirement in Optimal Portfolio Choice: Solving the optimization problem: preliminary work

-We take the following set of admissible controls Thanks to the results proved in Section \ref{sec3}, the above set coincides with the one of \eqref{DEF_PI_FIRST_DEFINITION} for $t=0$.

-The objective functional is (compare with the one of \eqref{OBJECTIVE_FUNCTION}) For simplicity, here we write $J$ as a function of $\pi$, although it only depends on the control triplet through $c$ and $B$, and not through $\theta$.
+The objective functional $J \left(t, w, x ; \pi\right)$ is (compare with the one of \eqref{OBJECTIVE_FUNCTION}) For simplicity, here we write $J$ as a function of $\pi$, although it only depends on the control triplet through $c$ and $B$, and not through $\theta$.
 Notice that the functional $J$ may take the value $- \infty$ when $\gamma >1$ and both $c(\cdot)$ and $B(\cdot)$ are identically zero.
 On the other hand, it cannot take the value $+ \infty$ when $\gamma \in (0,1)$, when Hypothesis \ref{hp:betarho} holds.
+Our target Problem~\eqref{p0} is then reformulated as follows: